duch3201/PyCompiler/README.md

 ## Limitations

-PyCompiler, as a wrapper around the PyInstaller library, inherits the limitations of PyInstaller.
+- PyCompiler, as a wrapper around the PyInstaller library, inherits the limitations of PyInstaller.
 So please keep that in mind!
+- PyC was so far only tested with macOS montarey

 ## Contribution